[Post updated 28/05/19]

 Once your hashtag is out there in the world, use it to listen to your community, acknowledge feedback and answer questions.
 Also, consider your options if you find someone else using it for an alternative purpose in a persistent manner.
 You might want to approach them and have a polite conversation about how mixed-use of a hashtag won’t help either of you and take it from there.

-Free printable workbook to help you choose a hashtag
+Free workbook to help you choose a hashtag

-If you like to work on paper, I’ve created a printable to walk you through these steps with some extra detail to help with planning.
-It’s in the ROCK YOUR DIGITAL Community Resources area, which you can sign up to access, below.
+I’ve created a printable to walk you through these steps with some extra detail to help with planning.
+It’s available in Word and PDF format via Word Online and you can access it via the RYD Resources (page), which you can sign up to access, below.